The Name Chapter: Temptation

 The Name Chapter: Temptation (Korean: 이름의 장: Temptation; RR: Ireumui jang: Temptation) is the fifth Korean-language extended play (EP) by South Korean boy band Tomorrow X Together.
 It was released on January 27, 2023, through Big Hit Music and Republic Records.
 It consists of five tracks, including the lead single "Sugar Rush Ride".
-In support of the EP, the group will embark on their second concert tour, Act: Sweet Mirage, beginning in March 2023.
+In support of the EP, the group embarked on their second concert tour, Act: Sweet Mirage, beginning in March 2023.

 Background and release

 Hybe Corporation, parent company of Big Hit Music, first revealed plans for Tomorrow X Together to release an EP in January 2023 at a corporate briefing on November 9, 2022.
-The group's new album series, The Name Chapter, was teased first during their performance at the 2022 Melon Music Awards on November 26 and again in a concept trailer uploaded to their official YouTube channel on December 3.
+The band's new album series, The Name Chapter, was teased first during their performance at the 2022 Melon Music Awards on November 26 and again in a concept trailer uploaded to their official YouTube channel on December 3.
 The EP was formally announced on social media platforms on December 14 and released on January 27, 2023.